 The decision was made.
 I tossed the gun in the passenger seat, crushed the paper in my fist, and sobbed uncontrollably.
 The existential cage match ended in a draw; too afraid to end my life and to depressed to go on living.
 But something was undeniably different.

 For the last twenty years I had been falling into the deep crevasse of depression.
-Continuously picking up more momentum as I tumbled further into a bottomless pit of misery.
-Putting a gun in my mouth and choosing not to pull the trigger changed something.
+Continuously picking up momentum as I tumbled further into a bottomless pit of misery.
+Putting a gun in my mouth changed something.
 Was this the proverbial “thud” of me hitting the rocky bottom?

 Then I heard a calm, matter of fact, voice say “You can always kill yourself later”.
 This didn’t seem like the best advice to give a suicidal person, but it instantly made sense.
 If I can muster up the courage to shoot myself, then why can’t I tap into that same courage to do all those things I have feared doing.
 Life is a silly game and I had been playing it wrong.
 I am going to die, one way or another, so why not try to live a little while I am waiting.